nathanjsmith/calico/README.md

     // We can finally create a tracer object.
 This object will traverse the
     // accelerator and mesh to determine what each ray strikes when we call
     // trace_rays.
-It can be used over and over again. auto tracer = calico::make_tracer(accelerator);
+It can be used over and over again.
+Because its interfaces
+    // are all const, it is also re-entrant, and thus thread safe.
+If the
+    // underlying mesh changes, a new Accelerator and Tracer must be
+    // constructed.
+    auto tracer = calico::make_tracer(accelerator);

     // Create one ray pointing towards the plate using the Structure-of-Arrays
     // (SoA) SoaInput adapter provided with Calico.
 We're using arrays, but these
-    // could just as easily be std::vectors, they just need to be "array-like"
+    // could just as easily be std::vectors.
+They just need to be "array-like"
     // using array access syntax.
     const std::size_t ray_count{1};
     Mesh::FaceId start_face_id[1] = {Mesh::ray_miss_id_c};